 A curtailed Easter escape27th December 2018

 The days were booked off from work and bookings made.
 An early train ticket purchase got me a great deal using advance purchase tickets, which was just as well given the cost of the hotel booking.
 At this stage in the year, the chance of a springtime sabbatical was a tenuous prospect though it had been discussed with my manager.
 The longer time off, unpaid as it was, required approval from more senior management and that took until March.
-That lack of notice meant that grander plans could not be made, which in retrospect probably was just as well.
+That lack of notice meant that grander plans could not be made, which, in retrospect probably was just as well.

 Though what I really needed was quiet time at home, I could not help myself and spent a pleasant weekend on the Isle of Man at the start of April, just before the Easter weekend.
 In hindsight, returning from there on Monday and departing again for Scotland on Thursday within the same week probably was asking too much and an Irish matter was to prove that.
-It through me into indecision and pulled someone else through the proverbial emotional wringer as well.
-All was sorted in the end and there have been no lasting consequences but such things did not half weight on my mind at the time.
+It threw me into indecision and pulled someone else through the proverbial emotional wringer as well.
+All was sorted in the end and there have been no lasting consequences, but such things did not half the weight on my mind at the time.

 The result was that my Thursday departure was aborted, my non-refundable advance purchase ticket forfeited and my hotel booking cancelled.
 Though there was some money lost, there also was more money gained.
 A quandary descended on me at the same time and I ended up booking a journey to Edinburgh with National Express for the forthcoming Saturday morning as well as rebooking the hotel for fewer nights.
 Such an act still left me unconvinced but I went through with it.

 Though there might have been an element of resolution regarding the piece of Irish business, there was a raw emotion evident during my journey north.
 The longer journey time was spent reading Mary Beard’s SPQR and taking a phone call from my brother.
 Some hot nourishment was enjoyed at Tebay motorway services as well.